tborowy/egghead-exercises/README.md

 #Exercise 1 : Binding

 ##Summary
-Application displays three inputs and the artists table.
-In the table, each row's class attribute is bound to respective input value.
+Application displays three inputs and an artists table.
+Each class attribute of the row which is binded to one of the input values by order.
+By inputting a text will result in a color change of the table row.

 ##Goals
-* **First place** input value updates class of the first row
-* **Second place** input value updates class of the second row
-* **Third place** input value updates class of the third row
+You are required to implement a solution that will result in such behavior: a value input should be taken as table row class attribute, so after typing 'warning' in the first input then the first table row should be displayed with a class warning.
+This implies for the other input and rows as well.

 ###Before you start, please refer to:
 * [angularjs-binding](https://egghead.io/lessons/angularjs-binding)
-* **bootstrap classes** that will be used for coloring table cells [contextual classes](http://getbootstrap.com/css/#tables)
+* **bootstrap classes** are used for coloring table rows [contextual classes](http://getbootstrap.com/css/#tables)

 ### + Bonus task
 Try to connect input fields with columns of the table.

 ##Setup
  You should have installed `npm`, `bower`, `grunt-cli`  packages to run this example.
-First, run sequentially:
+To resolve dependencies run:

  ```
  npm install